-DRAMA DEPARTMENT EVENTS
+THEATER DEPARTMENT EVENTS

-Each year, the Drama Department develops a play in the fall, a musical in the spring, and student-directed plays (Playbills) in May.
+Each year, the Theater Department develops a play in the fall and a musical in the spring.
 These opportunities allow each student to try out, participate, and explore many dramatic, technical, and creative venues which expand their appreciation, understanding, and versatility in theater.
 All students are given free admission to the play and musical with their student I.D.